taowenwei/mongodb-grafana-plugin/README.md

 this repo tries to modernize the good work from the [mongodb-grafana](https://github.com/JamesOsgood/mongodb-grafana) repo.

-the mongodb plugin is a full stack app. it has to, because a webapp can't use a mongodb driver binary. it has,
+the mongodb plugin is a full stack app. it has to, because a webapp can't load a mongodb driver binary in a browser. the plugin has two parts,

 - a frontend
     - used by the grafana UI
-    - help configure the database connection and collect user queries
+    - help configure a database connection and collect user queries
 - a backend
     - run outside of grafana as a standalone node.js app
     - receive the queries from the frontend
-    - call mongodb driver to execute the queries
+    - call a mongodb driver to execute the queries
     - return as either tabular or timeseries data frames
 ## installation
 see installation steps [here](./INSTALL.md)